-Erik performs regularly with the Metropolitan Opera, with Encores at City Center, and on film soundtracks from Disney’s original “Aladdin” to the current “Joker,” “Gemini Man” and Steven Spielberg’s upcoming “West Side Story.”
-A frequent performer on Broadway in shows such as “Hair” and “The Lion King,” he has also played with the Orchestra of St. Luke’s as well as the Chamber Music Society of Lincoln Center, the Orpheus Chamber Orchestra, Moscow’s Moiseyev Dance Company, the Radio City Music Hall Orchestra and as soloist on Garrison Keillor’s “A Prairie Home Companion.”
+Erik performs regularly with the Metropolitan Opera, with Encores at City Center and has played on over a hundred film soundtracks from Disney’s original “Aladdin” and several Coen Brothers’ movies to the more recent “Joker,” Steven Spielberg’s “West Side Story” (where he also appears as the bandleader in the Dance at the Gym) and “Barbie.”
+A frequent performer on Broadway in shows such as “Into the Woods” and “The Lion King,” he has also played with The Orchestra of St. Luke’s as well as the Chamber Music Society of Lincoln Center, the Israel Philharmonic, Moscow’s Moiseyev Dance Company, the Radio City Music Hall Orchestra and as soloist on Garrison Keillor’s “A Prairie Home Companion.”
 Recording credits include radio, television, films, and record labels such as Sony, Gramavision, Telarc, EMI, Newport Classics, Nonesuch, and French Antilles.

 Outside New York, he has performed chamber music throughout Europe and Japan, and with the New York Philharmonic, has toured extensively throughout North and South America, Europe, and Asia, including North Korea.
 He taught at the Manhattan School of Music for over twenty years and served as co-chair of the percussion department.